davemoore22/cpcnibdx/README.md

 # NibblerDX

-An Amstrad CPC Remake of the classic Arcade and Home Game by Dave Moore (c) 2023-2024
+An Amstrad CPC Remake of the classic Arcade Game by Dave Moore (c) 2023-2024

 **Currently in development with full release in 2024!**